How to handle FDA inspector with incompetencies and ego

 This is not how to handle FDA inspectors or auditors!

-This topic was submitted to my suggestion box from a colleague in Australia.
+This topic was submitted to my suggestion portal from a colleague in Australia.
 Originally I posted this as an announcement for my LinkedIn Group, but the post was limited to ISO certification body auditors and excluded FDA inspectors.
 The basic approach is the same, but there are some important nuances regarding how to handle FDA inspector incompetencies and ego that I include in this article.

 Handle FDA Inspector Distrust